-Today 70% of our Machu Picchu visitors have 2 important ways of arriving from Lima capital to Cusco.
-We recommend to pick out the safe and easy chance of flying; or the more amazing, scenic and time-consuming alternative offered by Peru’s long bus companies.
+Lima to Cusco travel today in Peru 2020; the 70% of our Machu Picchu travelers who come to visit One of the Seven Wonders of the World have to 2 important ways of arriving from Lima capital to Cusco.
+We highly recommend to pick out the safest and easiest chance of flying; or the more amazing, scenic and time-consuming alternative offered by Peru’s long bus companies Lima to Cuzco.

 The safest and easiest way to arrive from Lima to Cusco is by plane.
-The five biggets airlines in Peru, Latam, StarPerú, LcPeru, Peruvian Airlines and Faucett; all have regular flights from Lima to Cusco and roundtrip.
+The five biggets airlines in Peru, Latam, StarPerú, LcPeru, Peruvian Airlines and Faucett; all have regular flights from Lima to Cuzco and round trip.
 Also there are other important Peruvian cities that you can get by airplane too.

 How long is the fly from Lima to Cusco?
 The flight from Lima city to Cusco imperial city is 1 hour and twenty minutes; sometimes more.
-According the weather condition and season of the year
+According the weather condition and seasons of the year; basically the time to flight from Lima to Cusco is more during the mornings.

-It is sometimes possible to turn up at Lima’s Jorge Chávez International Airport; and jump on a flight straight to Cuzco – (Especially in the morning when most Lima – Cusco flights depart); but booking your flight in advance is always a good idea.
-You can reserve a ticket ahead of time through an airline’s website or office; through Happy Gringo Travel directly with good prices as well.
+It is sometimes possible to turn up at Lima’s Jorge Chávez International Airport; and jump on a flight straight to Cuzco – (Especially in the morning when most Lima – Cusco flights depart); but booking your flight in advance is always the best idea.
+You can reserve a ticket ahead of time through an airline’s website or with us; through Happy Gringo Travel directly with good prices as well.

-The flight time from Lima to Cusco depends a lot of the Andes weather.
+The flight time from Lima to Cusco depends a lot of the Andes weather (Lima is on the coast and Cusco is located in the middle of the mountains, therefore the airline always crosses the Andes).
 Ticket prices vary greatly depending on the airline; but expect to pay anywhere between US$100 and US$150 for a one-way ticket.
 Once getting to Cusco airport.
-You must have official taxi from Cusco Airport to the city center; so you can reserve our taxi service for US$15 up to 3 persons (US$25 for 6 persons and also; we can organise according the size of groups).
-Renting our service you pay reasonable rate because other ilegal taxis overcharge.
+You must have official taxi from Cusco Airport to the city center or plaza de armas; so you can reserve our taxi service for US$13 up to 3 persons (US$23 for 6 persons and also; we can organise according the size of groups).
+Renting our taxi from Cusco airport to downtown; you pay reasonable rate because other ilegal taxis overcharge.

 Most travelers come mainly to see Machu Picchu; therefore, there is a direct bus from Lima to Cusco that offers a more economical and adventurous experience.
 Traveling in Peru by bus can be time-consuming, but Peru’s top-end bus companies (such as Cruz del Sur and Ormeño) are comfortable enough to make even the longest journey bearable.